Health Indicator Report of Chlamydia Cases

 U.S. Target: Not applicable, see subobjectives in this category

-How Are We Doing?Chlamydia rates in Utah have increased since 2000, however a slight decrease in rate (2.6%) was seen from 2012 to 2013.
+How Are We Doing?Chlamydia rates in Utah have increased from 2000 to 2014, except for a slight decrease in rate (2.6%) in 2013.
 The overall rate increase can be attributed to increased screening efforts, use of increasingly sensitive diagnostic testing, efforts to increase reporting by providers and laboratories, and improved information systems for reporting.
 Such increased rates can be interpreted as an advancement in disease control as more infections are identified and treated, providing opportunity to intervene in the spread of infection.
 Chlamydial infections in both men and women are commonly asymptomatic, yet screenings occur more often among females, resulting in higher rates of reported infections among females.
 However, with the increased availability of urine testing, men are increasingly being tested for chlamydial infection.
-Over the past 10 years in Utah, the chlamydia rate in men increased by 82.5% as compared with a 55.2% increase in women over this period.
+Over the past 10 years in Utah, the chlamydia rate in men increased by 106.2% as compared with a 66.4% increase in women over this period.